GatorEducator/cellveyor/README.md

 ## 😂 Definitions

-- Cellveyor (uncountable or singular noun) "a tool that automatically produces a report based outputby analyzing a Google sheet"
+- Cellveyor (uncountable or singular noun) "a tool that automatically produces a report based output by analyzing a Google sheet"
     - Student sentence: "I'm glad cellveyor made it easy for me to see my grades from my classes, it's so easy to read and analyze."
     - Instructor sentence: "Cellveyor makes it much easier for me to tell my